Copyright © 2023 Schoonmaker, George, Blomberg, Bryniczka & Welsh P.C. All Rights Reserved.

 Divorce is one of the most emotionally difficult life events any person could go through, especially if children are involved.
 Many times there may be issues related to the division of property, alimony, child support, custody and visitation, and the enforcement of a pre or postnuptial agreement that comes up during a divorce case.

-If you believe you are about to begin the divorce process, a Fairfield County divorce lawyer may be the advocate you need to help you achieve the best outcome possible.
+If you believe you are about to begin the divorce process, having a trusted and experienced divorce attorney on your side is recommended.
+At Schoonmaker, George, Blomberg, Bryniczka & Welsh, P.C., our attorneys have the knowledge and training to best advocate your needs to help you achieve the best outcome possible.
 With legal counsel at your side, you can better understand your legal rights and options and be empowered to make informed decisions during divorce proceedings.

 While there is no such thing as a typical divorce, spouses who go through the dissolution of marriage process could reasonably expect to confront one or more common issues.